crcx/retroforth/BUILDING.md

 ## More Complex Customizations

 There are additional things you can update.
-Take a look in the manual for more tedails on this.
+Take a look in the manual for more details on this.